chstan/autodiDAQt/docs/source/actors.rst

 Declaring Actors
 ----------------

-DAQuiri provides an Actor class (``daquiri.actors.Actor``) which you can use to write asynchronous bits of code that run alongside the rest of your program.
+autodidaqt provides an Actor class (``autodidaqt.actors.Actor``) which you can use to write asynchronous bits of code that run alongside the rest of your program.
 Because an Actor is a Python object, it can have any internal state it requires.
-An ``Actor`` in DAQuiri is distinguished by the presence of two asynchronous methods :py:meth:`~daquiri.actors.Actor.prepare` and :py:meth:`~daquiri.actors.Actor.run`.
+An ``Actor`` in autodidaqt is distinguished by the presence of two asynchronous methods :py:meth:`~autodidaqt.actors.Actor.prepare` and :py:meth:`~autodidaqt.actors.Actor.run`.

 .. code-block:: python